 Drinking green tea is a great way to get rid of bad breath.
 Parsley, rosemary, basil, thyme, sage, bean sprouts, and liquid chlorophyll (green drinks) are also excellent remedies.
 The chlorophyll in parsley and other leafy greens is a powerful natural deodorizer.
 A garnish of parsley on the dinner plate not only looks good, it is good for the breath when chewed.

-Low grade mouth infections call for propolis lozenges or tea tree oil.
-Tea tree oil may be diluted and rubbed directly on the gums.
+Low grade mouth infections and gum disease call for tea tree oil.
+Tea tree oil may be diluted with water or olive oil and rubbed directly on the gums.
+It may also be added to mouthwash.
 Brushing with myrrh powder is also an excellent remedy for gum disease and mouth sores.
 Just sprinkle a pinch on toothpaste.

 Many times a natural mouthwash is the best remedy.
 A natural mouthwash can be made by combining a cup of apple cider vinegar with a teaspoon of ground cinnamon.
-A few drops of peppermint oil may be added for extra strength.
-Rinsing with salt water is also recommended as a way to kill harmful bacteria.
+A few drops of peppermint essential oil may be added for extra strength.
+Rinsing with salt water is also recommended as a way to kill harmful bacteria in the mouth.

 Excessive body odor is not acceptable in today's society.
-A daily shower with lots of soap is usually all that is needed to keep body odor at bay.
+A daily shower or bath is usually all that is needed to keep body odor at bay.
 There are many natural recipes for deodorants.
 One calls for equal parts vinegar and aloe Vera juice.
 Another natural deodorant is cleaver tea.
 Cleavers grow abundantly in the North Georgia area and can be gathered throughout the year.
-They make a good deodorant when applied immediately after bathing.
+They make a good deodorant when the tea is applied immediately after bathing.

 Excessive body odor can be prevented with regular salt scrubs, lots of exercise, and a good diet.
+Salt scrubs get rid of bacteria overgrowths on the skin and pulls out impurities.
+Exercise help the lymphatic system to cleanse the body at a faster rate.
 Proper diet prevents excessive build up of toxic materials that clog digestion.
-Eating fresh vegetables, fresh fruit, and other health foods can rid the body of offensive odors in just a few days.
+Eating fresh vegetables, fresh fruit, and other health foods can rid the body of bad breath and offensive body odors in just a few days.

 * Always consult with your health care professional before taking any herbal remedies.